nafeu/activity-roulette/README.md

 With each activity on its own line and optional tags added in brackets as shown above.

-When selecting your shortlist, you can filter by tags by using `filter:` for example:
+When selecting your shortlist, you can type numbers or tags separated by `,`, for example:

 ```
 ...